Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     08. Need to change the way the test are done _(value == 'variable')_
     09. Change the local variable to the format: _name
     10. Rework the dead command _Seems like same person can be added multiple time_
+    11. Change the revive command _People can revive themselves rn_

 ### Data